-- 5.1 Possible outcomes are: - If all factor levels are within the range specified on the profile, this is a (perfect) Profile Match. - If most factor levels match, but there are a small number of variations, marked V in the Match column, there may still be a Band Match, if all the following conditions apply: - the variations are of not more than one level above or below the profile level or range and and and
+5.1 Possible outcomes are:

-• the variations do not relate to the knowledge or freedom to act factors.
-Variations in these factors are indicative of a different profile and/or band
+- If all factor levels are within the range specified on the profile, this is a (perfect) Profile Match. - If most factor levels match, but there are a small number of variations, , there may still be a Band Match, if all the following conditions apply: - the variations are of not more than one level above or below the profile level or range and the variations do not relate to the knowledge or freedom to act factors.
+Variations in these factors are indicative of a different profile and/or band and the variations do not apply to more than five factors.
+Multiple variations are indicative of a different profile or the need for a local evaluation and repeated with another profile.
+If there is no other possible profile, refer the job for local evaluation (see chapter 12).

-• the variations do not apply to more than five factors.
-Multiple variations are indicative of a different profile or the need for a local evaluation
+- the score variations do not take the job over a grade boundary - If any factor is recorded as a No Match this must be recorded and the process

-- the score variations do not take the job over a grade boundary - if there are any NM indicators in the Match column, there is No Match.
-Record this and repeat the process with another originally identified profile.
-If there is no other possible profile, refer the job for local evaluation (see chapter 13). - 5.2 When a profile or band match has been achieved, complete the score column and remaining sections of the matching form.
-Whether or not a match has been achieved, all documentation should be submitted for consistency review (see below). - 5.3 Once a post holder is matched to a profile there is no scope for a further external assessment process to affect the assimilation to the appropriate pay band.
+5.2 When a profile or band match has been achieved, complete the score column and remaining sections of the matching form.
+All documentation should be submitted for consistency review (see chapter 14).

-6. Consistency checking and publication of matching outcomes
+6. Consistency checking and confirming matching outcomes